e-zk/hidlock/README.md

 These scripts aim to protect users somewhat from HID attacks by immediately locking running X displays when a HID is attached; this means that whatever keystrokes a malicious actor wants to execute are hooked into xlock(1)'s password input instead of anywhere near running programs.

 ## installation
-First, enable hotplugd(8).
+1. Enable hotplugd(8).
 As root, type:

 	rcctl enable hotplugd

-Then copy the `attach` and `detach` scripts included in this repo to `/etc/hotplugd/` (create the directory if it does not exist).
+2. Copy the `attach` and `detach` scripts included in this repo to `/etc/hotplugd/` (create the directory if it does not exist).

+3. For xlock(1) to work properly, it has to be called by the user of the X display; to do this doas(1) can be used, provided the following rule is included in `/etc/doas.conf`:

+	# Note: this allows the root user to execute any command as any user without password confirmation
+	permit nopass keepenv root

-Finally, start hotplugd(8):
+4. Finally, start hotplugd(8):

 	rcctl start hotplugd

+## todo / roadmap
+* Makefile/install script for easier installation
+* Support for other lock programs